startups.md

 Trade-offs

-Outbound time-saver.
-Dialers, SMS auto, sequences included (Pricing; SMS).
+Time-saver for outbound sales.
+Dialers, SMS automation, sequences all included (Pricing; SMS).

 Strengths